BenedictHomuth/docker-jupyter-server/README.md

 | ENV Var | Default Value | Description |
 |----------|----------|----------|
 | MANUAL_CONF    | -   | Omits the execution of this repo's `jupyter-start.sh` script.
 You then must provide your own commands on container startup.   |

+# Important note on security
+By default this image is not ready to be run in "production".
+For now the container's jupyter instance by default listens on all IP addresses and no https is configured.
+Furhter it does not have a token or a password set for notebooks etc. If you intent to use this in a more professional or shared setting, please change at a minimum those listed vulnerabilities.
+More might be needed!